denisdenis05/padurarbot/README.md

 # padurarbot
-A python bot (w discord API).
-You may see a crappy local json database, ignore it
+A multifunctional python bot (w discord.py API).

 Bot's main language: Romanian

+# Bot's functions:
+> Administration (mute,kick,ban,etx)

+> Logging

+> Fun

+> Miscelanous

+# Important stuff:

+## How to config:
+> Inside the pad/main.py file insert your bot's token (Line 71)

+> Change the defined colors in the main file with an RGB code (Line 12 and 13)

+> Run pad/main.py

+> Use the `.setup` command to set up things such as the prefix, logging channel, etc

+###If you change the "pad" folder's name the bot won't work.

 ## Why is everything in the "pad" folder:
 Good question.
-I run the bot on my linux server directly from the "pad" folder.
+I run the bot on a Ubuntu server from the "pad" folder.

 If you'll ever run the bot on a server, it may not work as intended.
 The scripts are made to work in the "root/pad" folder (example: "root/pad/cogs/help.py"), it can be easily changed to "./cogs/help.py".
-You need to know this if you'll change the folder's name, i was too lazy to change it
+You need to know this if you'll change the folder's name, i was just too lazy to change it

+## Where is the data saved:
+The data is saved in pad/data/data.json as a basic python dictionary ( {"key":"value", "key2":"value2"} )